 The washer wasn’t big enough to fit all our clothes in one load.
 Then the dryer took forever.
 Joe, the wonderful husband that he is, stayed up late, switched the clothes, and ran a couple extra dry cycles (he also ate all our snacks while waiting).

 - Pack a travel clothesline if you know you’ll be washing and drying a lot.

 - Bring or plan to purchase laundry detergent in Ireland (not every unit supplies laundry soap).

 - Laundry soap in Ireland is often scented.
 If you are sensitive, bring your own.

 - Get a quick tutorial on how to run the washer and dryer when you get checked in.

 Launderettes in Ireland:

-When you’re staying at a B&B, doing your own is typically not an option, but Ireland has these amazing places called a launderettes.
+When you’re staying at B&Bs doing your own is not an option, but launderettes are widely available.
 They allow you to drop off your dirty clothes in the morning and pick them up clean, dried and (semi) folded in the afternoon.
-(Side note: my home town has a service like this.
-Why in the world have I only used this for laundry in Ireland?).

 - Be careful of their very hot industrial dryers.
 Don’t have anything dried that is too delicate.